Estimated reading time: 6 minutes

 I used Cotton (white chalk mineral paint) for the paint, and then I added colors on top by layering and dry brushing to creating the Pottery Barn look.

 Watch The Full Video Tutorial HERE

 The Final Results

 DIY Artisan Hand Painted Earthenware Vases that cost a fraction compared to Pottery Barn Vases.
-The “real deal” will cost you anywhere from $79 -$139 per vase, depending on the style.
+Depending on the style, the “real deal” will cost you anywhere from $79 -$139 per vase.
 I paid $1 each + supplies for my trio.
 THIS is what happens when you add texture and paint to thrift store vases.
 L-O-V-E